stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

   Though able, like vegetables, to derive nourishment from inorganic substances;
 they vastly preferred organic and especially animal food.
 They ate uncooked marine life under the sea, but cooked their viands on land.
-They hunted game and raised meat herds&mdash;slaughtering with sharp weapons whose odd marks on certain fossil bones our expedition had noted.
+They hunted game and raised meat herds--slaughtering with sharp weapons whose odd marks on certain fossil bones our expedition had noted.
 They resisted all ordinary temperatures marvellously; and in their natural state could live in water down to freezing.
-When the great chill of the Pleistocene drew on, however&mdash;nearly a million years ago&mdash;the land dwellers had to resort to special measures including artificial heating;
+When the great chill of the Pleistocene drew on, however--nearly a million years ago--the land dwellers had to resort to special measures including artificial heating;
 until at last the deadly cold appears to have driven them back into the sea.
 For their prehistoric flights through cosmic space, legend said, they had absorbed certain chemicals and became almost independent of eating, breathing, or heat conditions; but by the time of the great cold they